- Business Policies and Compliance, Contracts and Third Party Agreements

 - 75 questions

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the passing point for the GLEG exam has been determined to be 70.7% for all candidates receiving access to their certification attempts on or after 10/07/2010.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GLEG exam has been determined to be 70.7% for all candidates receiving access to their certification attempts on or after October 7th, 2010.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements

-- The candidate will demonstrate an understanding of fraud and computer misuse laws and regulations, familiarity with high profile cases, liability issues, and controls used to prevent, respond and investigate fraud and abuse of information system.
+- Fraud and Misuse The candidate will demonstrate an understanding of fraud and cyber crime laws, familiarity with high profile cases, and developing reports in response to cyber crime, forensics, incident response, and other types of investigations.

-- The candidate will demonstrate an understanding of the different types of Intellectual Property (IP), legal protections available, and risks to an organization's IP.
+- Intellectual Property The candidate will demonstrate an understanding of the different types of Intellectual Property (IP), legal protections available, and risks to an organization's IP.

-- The candidate will demonstrate an understanding of Privacy laws and regulations, familiarity with high profile cases, liability issues, and responding to privacy breaches.
+- Privacy and PII The candidate will demonstrate an understanding of Privacy laws and regulations, familiarity with high profile cases, liability issues, and responding to privacy breaches.